Woodland Explorer Residential (3 Day)

 Shared experiences with new friends

-Run by experienced tutors from Woodmatters in Partnership with The National Trust
+Run by experienced tutors from Woodmatters in partnership with National Trust

 "Thank you so much for giving our children the most fantastic four days.
 They loved every minute of it and are very proud of the things they made.
 They learned all sorts of things without it feeling like learning.
 One tells me he is now much better at being still and tuning in.
 The other keeps talking about how much he enjoyed it and how he wants to do it again.
 This is very unusual for him as he normally just wants to do his own thing in the holidays."